Start Free Trial Book a Demo

 Category: Standard Operating Procedures

-Last updated on Mar 19, 2024
+Last updated on Sep 11, 2024

 What is Standard Operating Procedure?

-Standard Operating Procedures or SOP’s is a fancy way of saying document your day to day processes to make it repeatable.
-Inside your organization, you would have called it with different terms like Process documents, Blueprints, Business Playbooks, Training Manuals, Employee Handbook and User guides.
-But at the end of the day, it all solves the same problem of educating your employees or customers about a certain process.
 Standard operating procedures will be present everywhere within your organization whether you are small or big.
-The bigger the organization, the number of SOP’s will increase significantly.
+The bigger the organization, the number of SOPs will increase significantly.
 It is a good practice to bring the culture in the organization to document your routine tasks so that the knowledge is not residing in someone’s head and it’s available for anyone to execute.

-Types of Standard Operating Procedure
+Types of Standard Operating Procedures

 Standard operating procedures can come in multiple forms, it comes down to common sense and how that process can be represented.
-Certain SOP’s can be in a simple documentation format (online, Word, PDF), some could be in the form of Checklists, some could be in the form of diagrams and flowcharts.
-The result is how can we educate users in the shortest possible time to make them perform that activity reliably and consistently.
-As author Michael Gerber famously wrote in the book E-Myth
+Certain SOPs can be in a simple documentation format (online, Word, PDF), some could be in the form of Checklists, and some could be in the form of diagrams and flowcharts.

 “You need to be working on your business, not in your business.”